Best Things to Do in Valencia, Spain

 Step into the future at the City of the Arts and Sciences

-With ultra-modern buildings and structures, the City of the Arts and Sciences is one of the most unique Valencia points of interest.
-It’s a major contrast compared to the older historic areas of the city.
+With ultra-modern buildings and structures, the City of the Arts and Sciences is among the most unique Valencia points of interest.
+This architectural marvel, designed by famed Spanish architect Santiago Calatrava and Félix Candela, offers a stunning contrast to the historic areas of the city, just a short drive away.

 City of Arts and Sciences